by Nebula Haze

 If you zoom in really close, you can actually get a much closer view of the trichomes

 In this case, nearly all the trichomes are white and fat, which means this plant is in the harvest window.
-However, sometimes even with a camera it can be difficult to really see the trichomes.
+However, sometimes even with a camera, it can be difficult to really see the trichomes.

 Some phones have products that let you attach a small lens to your phone in front of the camera to magnify the image and take closer pictures.
 You can make these yourself by taking the lens out of a laser pointer and DIY attaching it to your phone, but the professional ones often are easier to use, and they cost less than $15.

-A digital microscope is probably easiest way to see the trichomes.
-They zoom in very close and allow you to take video so you can really look at the trichomes after the fact.
+A digital microscope is probably the easiest way to see the trichomes.
+They zoom in very close and allow you to take a video so you can really look at the trichomes after the fact.

 Here’s an example of a digital microscope in action – these buds are ready to harvest.